chalupajs/chalupa/docs/README.md

 ### Testing Modules

 As written in the [Modules](#section), modules are not executable by themselves: they need a containing or hosting service to operate.
 Even if that's the case, we still need to integration test them somehow.
-Fortunately, Catamaran provides facilities to test not only services, but individual modules as well.
+Fortunately, Chalupa provides facilities to test not only services, but individual modules as well.

 Let's assume, that we have a module which provides a version method as follows: